 In the userland area we can enable and use all the applications and services PTXdist provides.
 Many of them are working out of the box when enabled and executed on the target side.
 Some need additional runtime configuration, but PTXdist comes with most common configurations for such packages.

 In this simple example, we want to add the missing head command to our target's shell.
-First we run:
+Assuming we forgot to enable this command, we get: